How we're helping you stay #BMSBfree

 Ensuring our customers products are delivered BMSB-free is a top priority for us.
 That’s why we only accept cargo for shipping to Oceania that has been certified according to the Department of Agriculture, Water and Environment and Ministry of Primary Industries regulations, and we continue to take additional measures to ensure that all products onboard our vessels are free of biosecurity risk, whether at our terminals, during transit and on arrival at the destination port

-Preparations at terminals
+1. Preparations at terminals

-Preparations on the vessel
+2. Preparations on the vessel

 Preparation for stink bugs doesn’t begin and end at the terminal, however.
-As Sunil Dhowan explains: “we need all legs of the logistics chain to manage biosecurity – from the customer’s factory and transport to the terminal and vessels themselves.”
+As Sunil Dhowan, head of port and cargo operations, Oceania, explains: “We need all legs of the logistics chain to manage biosecurity – from the customer’s factory and transport to the terminal and vessels themselves.”

 The aim is always to deal with any bugs prior to the products being loaded onboard a vessel.
 But an extensive biosecurity management plan has also been developed to treat vessels before loading, which includes cleaning, inspections and insecticide spraying.

-During transit, crew members conduct daily stink bug inspections on all cargo decks and vessels send ‘Daily Bug’ search reports via an online reporting system, which is tracked to ensure any bug activity is monitored.
+During transit, crew members conduct daily stink bug inspections on all cargo decks and vessels send ‘Daily Bug’ search reports via an online reporting system, which is tracked to ensure any BMSB activity is monitored.
 Vessel cargo holds are also fogged to rouse any remaining hibernating bugs so they can be dealt with prior to arrival in Oceania.

-What happens in Australia and New Zealand?
+3. What happens in Australia and New Zealand?